cdapio/cdap-navigator/README.rst

 development platform for the Hadoop ecosystem that provides developers with data and application abstractions to simplify and accelerate application development.

-Navigator Integration App is one such application built by the team at Cask for bridging CDAP Metadata with Cloudera's data management tool, Navigator.
+The Navigator Integration App is one such application built by the team at Cask for bridging CDAP Metadata with Cloudera's data management tool, Navigator.
 The Navigator Integration App is a CDAP-native application that uses a real-time flow to fetch the CDAP Metadata and write it to Cloudera Navigator.